 I have just started reading Gurkha Tales – which is absolutely absorbing.
 It is so crystal clear in description and it up ‘ un-put-downable’.
 Congratulations and well done!Gerry Wheatley

 This is an eclectic and fascinating collection of autobiographical stories by a legendary retired British officer of the Brigade of Gurkhas.
 Ranging from the strategic and tactical to the whimsical and occasionally spiritual, the anthology provides unique, first-hand insights into service in the formation dating from the end of the Second World War, through to Malaya, Borneo and the People's Revolution in Laos.
 The detail of his experiences on bygone operations is written with great clarity and contemporary relevance, and is both refreshing and candid.Soldier Magazine

 There are few people with as much knowledge of the Gurkhas as JP Cross, who served as a Gurkha officer for forty years and has lived among them since.
-The author writes with humour and... [read full review]The Good Book Guide
+The author writes with humour and affection as he recounts his experiences with these elite soldiers.
+Gurkha culture, beliefs, and history are all explored, and the book offers an intriguing into the Gurkhas' relationship with the British.
+Fascinating.The Good Book Guide